colah/NLP-RNNs-Representations-Post/index.md

 Universality means that a network can fit to any training data you give it.
 It doesn't mean that it will interpolate to new data points in a reasonable way.

-That said...
-There does, in fact, seem to be something very powerful about neural networks with many layers.
-But it's much more subtle than universality.
-The goal of this post is to get at what that subtle thing is.
+No, universality isn't an explanation for why neural networks work so well.
+The real reason seems to be something much more subtle...
+And, to understand it, we'll first need to understand some concrete results.

 [perceptron]: http://en.wikipedia.org/wiki/Perceptron